Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Connection with multidimensional reflected BSDEs

-\begin{Remark} {\rm Part (ii) and (iii) of Assumption {\bf (H2)} are classical Lipschitz and monotony properties of the driver.
-Part (iv) ensures a tractable form for the domain of $\R^m$ where $(Y^i)_{i\in\Ic}$ lies, and (i) implies that the terminal condition is indeed in the domain, } \end{Remark}
+\begin{Remark} {\rm Part (ii) and (iii) of Assumption {\bf (H2)} are classical Lipschitz and monotonicity properties of the driver.
+Part (iv) ensures a tractable form for the domain of $\R^m$ where $(Y^i)_{i\in\Ic}$ lies, and (i) implies that the terminal condition is indeed in the domain.
+Recent results in \cite{cek10} allow to relax the monotonicity condition (iii) for the case of constraint function $h$ associated to switching problems. } \end{Remark}